ramonescoin/tapi/README.md

 # TAPI
 TAPI is a Termux API plugin alternative

-Written in MIT AppInventor
+Main Android App written in MIT AppInventor

+Termux commands written in Python

+### Requirements:

+* Any Termux with Python and Git Installed
+* Android 4.0+

-## Current functions:
+### Current functions:
 * tapi-speak
 * tapi-sms-send
 * tapi-telephony-call